Buddhist Therapy, Life Coaching, Dharma Training

 Buddhist Therapist, Life Coach,

-Awakening Trainer
+Awakening and Dharma Trainer

 Applied Early Buddhism Coach and Analytical Meditation Instructor offering deeply transformative guidance with a focus on cultivating the positive mental habits that develop your capacity to experience increasing resilience, happiness, and joy